-Simon is also the writer, star and creator of two series of BBC Three’s ratings smash Lee Nelson’s Well Good Show and sketch series Lee Nelson’s Well Funny People, introducing the nation to a plethora of brilliant, new characters.
+Simon is also the writer, star and creator of two series of BBC Three’s ratings smash Lee Nelson’s Well Good Show and sketch series Lee Nelson’s Well Funny People, introducing the nation to a plethora of brilliant new characters.
 He also made the 90-min special Jason Bent’s World Cup’s Best Ever Goals, Ever!
 (BBC Three).
-Lee has appeared multiple times on BBC One’s Live At The Apollo, both as guest and host.
+Lee has appeared multiple times on BBC One’s Live At The Apollo, as guest and host.

 Serious Joker, the latest Lee Nelson tour, continues Lee’s new look as first showcased in Suited & Booted, swapping his cap and shorts for a sharp (but stolen) suit.
 Due to massive demand, this 2017 tour has been extended until the end of December.
 These enormous levels of ticket sales are a trend in Simon’s live shows which are packed with brilliantly crafted jokes and razor-sharp crowd interaction.

 Simon’s additional television and radio credits include appearances on Sunday Night at The Palladium (ITV); The John Bishop Show (BBC One); John Bishop’s Christmas Show (BBC One); Channel 4’s Comedy Gala; Absolutely Fabulous (BBC One); Children In Need (BBC One); Al Murray’s Multiple Personality (ITV1); Comedy Rocks (ITV1); Big Brother’s Big Mouth (Channel 4); The Wall (BBC Three); Edinburgh and Beyond (Comedy Central); and BBC Radio 2’s Out To Lunch.
-Also in 2013, Lee Nelson made a highly anticipated return to BBC One’s Let’s Dance for Comic Relief reaching the final with an impressive performance of Swan Lake!
-He is the only person to perform in two series of the show having danced to Club Tropicana the year before and he also sat on the judging panel in 2012.
+In 2013, Lee Nelson made a highly anticipated return to BBC One’s Let’s Dance for Comic Relief, reaching the final with an impressive hip-hop-ballet performance of Swan Lake!
+He is the only person to perform in two series of the show, having danced to Club Tropicana the year before, and he also sat on the judging panel in 2012.